Essex97/Neural-Network-using-NumPy/README.md

-## How to update the gradients of our model
+## How to calculate the gradients of our model
 ---

 The cost function (logLikelihood plus reguralization term) we want to maximize: